An Opiate-Epidemic True Crime Story.

 Reporting.

-Phil has conducted more than150 interviews across 19 states for this project.
-This includes more than a decade of interviews and correspondence with Volkman, himself.
+Phil conducted more than150 interviews across 19 states for this project.
+This included more than a decade of interviews and correspondence with Volkman, himself.
 In 2017, he published an award-winning feature on the case for Cincinnati Magazine, “The Pill Mill That Ravaged Portsmouth.”

 The Trial.